lakenen/box-view-cli/README.md

     -o, --output [file]          the name of the file to output data to
 ```

-### Boom
+### View

-Boom is a combination of the upload and session commands, which takes (almost) all the arguments of each.
+View is a combination of the upload and session commands, which takes (almost) all the arguments of each.
 It's magical.
 Be careful.

 ## Contributing